In 1908, Francis Geoffrey Aldritt (b.

 heavy and the project was shelved.
-In 1913 Mr. Aldritt died, and the aircraft was transferred to the workshop rafters, where it remained
+After Aldritt died, the aircraft was transferred to the workshop rafters, where it remained

 for 50 years.
 It is now preserved in the Filching Manor Museum, Polegate, Sussex.

-British Aircraft Before The Great War,
+- British Aircraft Before The Great War,

-H. Goodall and Albert E. Tagg (Schiffer Publishing Ltd., 2001)
+Michael H. Goodall and Albert E. Tagg (Schiffer Publishing Ltd., 2001)

 Total Aldritt Production 1